-Ministries Hospitality is a faith based group that can provide shaelter as well as basic needs to families in poverty or the homeless.
+Ministries Hospitality is a faith based group that can provide shelter as well as basic needs to families in poverty or the homeless.
 They serve a breakfast and run a food pantry.
 Referrals are offered as well as part of their on demand case management service.
-The Norristown based agency can be reached at 610-277-1321, or click more information.
+The Norristown based agency can be reached at 610-277-1321, or click more information Ministries Hospitality assistance programs.

 The Peak Center, Inc. specializes in offering referrals and information.
 A coordinator can refer people to assistance for needs such as housing, employment opportunities, and transportation.
 Assistance and guidance is available to complete benefit applications for PACE/PaceNet, Property Tax and Rent Rebates, Medical Assistance, LIHEAP, and Food Stamps (SNAP).
 Main phone is (215) 362-7432